What is breast reduction surgery?

 Overly large breasts can cause women both physical and emotional distress.

-Physically, women may suffer discomfort from the breasts themselves and experience pain in other parts of the body that come under strain from the weight of the breasts.
+Physically, women may suffer discomfort from the breasts themselves and experience pain in other parts of the body that come under strain from the weight of the breasts, such as back and neck pain, difficulty sleeping and exercising.

 Emotionally, many women find it hard to cope with the attention that large breasts bring and find that the size of their breasts leaves them feeling self-conscious and lacking in confidence.